KazukiTouma/KazukiTouma.github.io/README.md

 # KazukiTouma.github.io
 ## About me

-I am KazukiTouma, a language learner.
+I am interested in the connection between languages, the relationship between language and history.

 languages ​​I speak：
 * Chinese